papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/asset-transfer-api.md

 - `destChainId` ++"string"++ - ID of the destination chain ('0' for Relay chain, other values for parachains)
 - `destAddr` ++"string"++ - Address of the recipient account on the destination chain
 - `assetIds` ++"string[]"++ - Array of asset identifiers to be transferred

+  If a token or assetId is provided as input, the API will resolve to using the `tokens` pallet.
+When no asset is passed in, the API will default to using the `balances` pallet.

 - `amounts` ++"string[]"++ - Array of amounts corresponding to each asset in `assetIds`
 - `opts` ++"TransferArgsOpts<T>"++ - Additional options for the transfer transaction